Baffled by Love: Stories of the Lasting Impact of Childhood Trauma Inflicted by Loved Ones

 Learn more about Laurie Kahn and her book, Baffled by Love, by visiting her author website.

-Baffled by Love can be purchased at:
+Baffled by Love can be purchased by clicking the icons below:

 Videos and Podcasts